Games & Quizzes

 /ˈsen(t)əns/

-Set of words that make a whole statement.
+Official punishment given by a court of law.
 (Of a judge) to decide the punishment of.

 /ˈles(ə)n/